 In 2010 and 2011, litigation was commenced against Bank Julius Baer & Co.
-Ltd. (the 'Bank') and numerous other financial institutions by the liquidators of the Fairfield funds, having acted as feeder funds for the Madoff fraudulent investment schemes.
-In the direct claims against the Bank, the liquidators of the Fairfield funds are seeking to recover a total amount of approximately USD 64 million in the courts of New York (including USD 17 million that relates to redemption payments made to clients of ING Bank (Suisse) SA, which merged with the Bank in 2010, and USD 26.5 million that relates to redemption payments made to clients of Merrill Lynch Bank (Suisse) SA, which merged with the Bank in 2013, such claims being subject to acquisition-related representation and warranties provisions).
+Ltd. (the 'Bank') and numerous other financial institutions by the liquidators of the Fairfield funds (the 'Fairfield Liquidators'), having acted as feeder funds for the Madoff fraudulent investment schemes.
+In the direct claims against the Bank, the Fairfield Liquidators are seeking to recover a total amount of approximately USD 64 million in the courts of New York (including USD 17 million that relates to redemption payments made to clients of ING Bank (Suisse) SA, which merged with the Bank in 2010, and approximately USD 25 million that relates to redemption payments made to clients of Merrill Lynch Bank (Suisse) SA, which merged with the Bank in 2013, such claims being subject to acquisition-related representation and warranties provisions).
 The proceedings in the courts of the British Virgin Islands, where an amount of approximately USD 8.5 million have been claimed from the Bank, were finally dismissed in favour of the Bank with a ruling of the Privy Council, the highest court of appeals for the British Virgin Islands.
-In addition to the direct claims against the Bank, the liquidators of the Fairfield funds have made combined claims in the amount of approximately USD 1.8 billion against more than 80 defendants.
+In addition to the direct claims against the Bank, the Fairfield Liquidators have made combined claims in the amount of approximately USD 1.8 billion against more than 80 defendants.
 Only a fraction of this amount is sought against the Bank and its beneficial owners.
 The combined claims aggregate the damages asserted against all defendants, such that a reliable allocation of the claimed amounts between the Bank and the other defendants cannot be made at this time.
-Finally, the trustee of Madoff's brokerdealer company seeks to recover over USD 83 million in the courts of New York (including USD 46 million that relates to redemption payments made to clients of Merrill Lynch Bank (Suisse) SA, which merged with the Bank in 2013, such claims being subject to acquisition-related representation and warranties provisions), largely in relation to the same redemption payments which are the subject matter of the claims asserted by the liquidators of the Fairfield funds.
+Finally, in further proceedings, the trustee of Madoff's broker-dealer company (the 'Trustee') seeks to recover over USD 83 million in the courts of New York (including USD 46 million that relates to redemption payments made to clients of Merrill Lynch Bank (Suisse) SA, which merged with the Bank in 2013, such claims being subject to acquisition-related representation and warranties provisions), largely in relation to the same redemption payments which are the subject matter of the claims asserted by the Fairfield Liquidators.
 As most of the aforementioned litigation remains in the preliminary procedural stages, a meaningful assessment of the potential outcome is not yet possible.
 The Bank is challenging these actions on procedural and substantive grounds and has taken further measures to defend and protect its interests.
-The favourable ruling by the Privy Council may impact some of the claims pending in the United States.
-In particular, because the underlying facts in these actions are basically the same, the United States courts may apply the reasoning by the Privy Council to the claims at issue in the US Litigation.
-In addition, as the BVI Courts oversee the Fairfield Funds' liquidation proceedings, the Bank introduced an application challenging the Fairfield Liquidator's authority to pursue the US Litigation.
-In view of this pending application in the BVI, the Fairfield cases pending in the courts of New York remain and a meaningful assessment of the potential outcome is not yet possible.
-In addition, the District Court for the Southern District of New York ('District Court') has issued a number of preliminary decisions in the cases brought by the Madoff trustee, and the cases have been returned to the bankruptcy court for further proceedings.
-The District Court decisions and/or decisions from the bankruptcy court are likely to be appealed by the Madoff trustee.
+In addition, as the BVI Courts oversee the Fairfield Funds' liquidation proceedings, the Bank introduced an application challenging the Fairfield Liquidators' authority to pursue the US Litigation.
+The BVI trial court dismissed the application.
+The Bank and other defendants have appealed the dismissal.
+No decision has been issued yet in this regard.
+Further, in the Fairfield Liquidators' litigation in the United States, hundreds of defendants, including the Bank, filed a consolidated response, thereby seeking dismissal of the claims.
+It is expected that the proceedings last into 2018.
+In view of the pending application in the BVI and as the Fairfield cases pending in the courts of New York remain in preliminary stages, a meaningful assessment of the potential outcome is not yet possible.
+Finally, it is also worth mentioning that in the proceedings initiated by the Trustee, the Bankruptcy Court in New York issued a ruling in November 2016, reconfirming the extraterritoriality principles set by the District Court for the Southern District of New York and thereby dismissing the case against the Bank and other defendants.
+The Trustee has appealed this ruling.